kolomu/discord-name-changer/README.md

 This project is based on [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter).

-Therefore it also requires a `.NET Runtime` which has to be installed manually.
+Therefore it also requires a **.NET Runtime** which has to be installed manually.
 - [.NET Core v3.1 Runtime for **Windows x64**](https://dotnet.microsoft.com/download/dotnet-core/thank-you/runtime-desktop-3.1.0-windows-x64-installer)
 - [.NET Core v3.1 Runtime for **Windows x86**](https://dotnet.microsoft.com/download/dotnet-core/thank-you/runtime-desktop-3.1.0-windows-x86-installer)
 - [.NET Core v3.1 Runtime for **macOS x64**](https://dotnet.microsoft.com/download/dotnet-core/thank-you/runtime-3.1.0-macos-x64-installer)
 - [.NET Core v3.1 Runtime for **Linux**](https://docs.microsoft.com/en-us/dotnet/core/install/linux) (find your distro)

+## Installing the python requirements
+`pip install -r requirements.txt`

+## Getting required information
 You need to get your `Discord Token` and a `Channel ID` to use this tool.
-Rename `config.template.yaml` to `config.yaml` and insert there the Discord Token and Channel ID.
+Rename `config.template.yaml` to `config.yaml` and insert the Discord Token and Channel ID.
 This file is also responsible for the replacements pairs.

 ### How to get the Discord Token